Staying Healthy During Pregnancy

 - sudden infant death syndrome (SIDS)

 If you smoke, having a baby might be the motivation you need to quit.
-Talk to your health care provider about options for stopping your smoking habit.
+Talk to your health care provider about options for kicking the habit.

 High caffeine consumption has been linked to an increased risk of miscarriage, so it’s probably wise to limit or even avoid caffeine altogether if you can.